stinkyink/book-publishing-guide/chapter2.markdown

 * Amazon Kindle ( .azw).

 Nearly every popular e-reader, including Apple iBook, accepts the ePub format which makes it a very popular choice of file.
-The only noticeable exception that does not accept ePub (at time of writing) is the Amazon Kindle.
+The only notable exception that does not accept ePub (at time of writing) is the Amazon Kindle.
 This means you’ll also need to create an .azw edition.
 Supplement this with a PDF for any computer or web-based readers and you’re good to go!